-2.7 Associates and joint ventures
+2.7 Associates

-Associate is entity over which the Group has significant influence.
+Associates are entities over which the Group has significant influence.
 Significant influence is the power to participate in the financial and operating policy decisions of the investee but is not control or joint control over those policies.